Welcome to today's edition of the Rush 24-7 podcast.

 You're home free.

-This is this is Jan Crawford herself on Face the Nation on Sunday morning.
+I just want you to hear, this is Jan Crawford herself on Face the Nation on Sunday morning.

-I am told by two sources with specific knowledge of the course deliberations that Roberts initially sided with the conservatives in this case and was prepared to strike down the heart of this law, the so-called individual mandate, of course, that requires all Americans to buy insurance or pay a penalty.
+I am told by two sources with specific knowledge of the court's deliberations that Roberts initially sided with the conservatives in this case and was prepared to strike down the heart of this law, the so-called individual mandate, of course, that requires all Americans to buy insurance or pay a penalty.

 But Roberts, I'm told by my sources, changed his views, deciding to instead join with the liberals.